lexasss/etudriver-web/README.md

 - `init (settings, callbacks)`: initializes the library; takes custom settings and callbacks (see the sections below for the description)
 - `updateTargets ()`: updates targets, if they have been changed
-- `calibrateCustomHeadGesture (name, onfinished)`: shows the custom head gesture calibration window; takes the detector name and a callback function that is called on closing the calibration window (arguments: 'name' the name of detector)
+- `calibrateCustomHeadGesture (name, callback)`: shows the custom head gesture calibration window; takes the detector name and a callback function that is called on closing the calibration window (arguments: 'name' the name of detector)
-- `showOptions (onclosed)`: shows `ETU-Driver` options dialog; takes a callback function that is called when the options dialog is closed (arguments: accepted: boolean, true if a user pressed "OK" button, false otherwise)
+- `showOptions (callback)`: shows `ETU-Driver` options dialog; takes a callback function that is called when the options dialog is closed (arguments: accepted: boolean, true if a user pressed "OK" button, false otherwise)
-- `calibrate (onfinished)`: calibrates the current device; takes a callaback function that is called when the calibration is finished (arguments: accepted: boolean, true if a new calibration was accepted, false otherwise)
+- `calibrate (callback)`: calibrates the current device; takes a callback function that is called when the calibration is finished (arguments: accepted: boolean, true if a new calibration was accepted, false otherwise)
 - `toggleTracking ()`: toggles tracking
 - `getKeyboard (name)`: returns the keyboard object; takes the keyboard name
+- `verifyCalibration (settings, callbacks)`: run the calibration verification procedure

 ### Settings